 Day 5 – Basil Ready for Lights

-We believe that the Coir-based soil mix does hold and disperse moisture better than peat or even a coir/peat mix.
+We believe the Coir-based soil mix holds and disperse moisture better than peat or a coir/peat mix.

 The germination density is a bit better in the Coco Loco tray.